Accessibility Plan

 Hiring

-All postings for jobs at YOU include the following information: “Youth Opportunities Unlimited (YOU) is an equal opportunity employer that values the richness of a diverse environment.
+“Youth Opportunities Unlimited (YOU) is an equal opportunity employer that values the richness of a diverse environment.
 Youth Opportunities Unlimited is committed to providing an accessible workplace, in support of the Accessibility for Ontarians with Disabilities Act (2005) and the Integrated Accessibility Standards Regulation 191/11.
 Should an applicant require accommodation at any point during the recruitment process or as an employee during subsequent employment, they are invited to communicate and discuss their requirements with YOU contact noted above.”

 Workplace Information

-All offer of employment letter for all new hires include the following paragraph to inform new employees of YOU’s accommodation process: “YOU has an accommodation process in place that provides accommodations for employees with disabilities.
-If you require a specific accommodation because of a disability or a medical need, please contact our Director, Administration and Operations via email at amyl@you.ca.
+“YOU has an accommodation process in place that provides accommodations for employees with disabilities.
+If you require a specific accommodation because of a disability or a medical need, please contact your Direct Supervisor.
 This ensures that the appropriate accommodations are in place before you begin your employment.”

 YOU posts all current personnel policies on its SharePoint staff intranet.
 Employees are advised to notify their supervisor should alternate formats be required to accommodate their individual accessibility needs.